 Buffalo Man Pleads Guilty to Drug Charges

-BUFFALO, NY—U.S. Attorney William J. Hochul, Jr. announced today that Miguel Guzman, 26, of Buffalo, New York, pleaded guilty before U.S. District Judge Richard J. Arcara, to conspiracy to possess with intent to distribute marijuana.
-The charge carries a maximum term of five years in prison, a $250,000 fine, or both.
+BUFFALO, NY—U.S. Attorney William J. Hochul, Jr. announced today that Aaron T. Holmes, 43, of Buffalo, NY, pleaded guilty to possession and distribution of crack cocaine, before U.S. District Judge Richard J. Arcara.
+The charge carries a mandatory minimum penalty of five years in prison, a maximum of 40 and a $5,000,000 fine.